blueskyletters/blueskyletters.github.io/_posts/2020-12-26-the-unlikely-pilgrimage-of-harold-fry-book-review.md

 _“The least planned part of the journey, however, was the journey itself.”_

 _“If I just keep putting one foot in front of the other, it stands to reason that I'm going to get there.”_

+_“You got up, and you did something.
+And if trying to find a way when you don't even know you can get there isn't a small miracle; then I don't know what is.”_

 _“The past was the past; there was no escaping your beginnings.”_